busydadsec/cyber-labs/README.md

 I'm an analyst with a background in telecom engineering.
 This repo documents my learning journey as I transition deeper into hands-on technical capabilities, including Wi-Fi exploitation, SDR (HackRF), mobile forensics, and Android app testing.
+Although I have experimented with Kali and hacking previously, this is my attempt at taking it seriously.
+Yes, this was partly written by AI because, as the name suggests, I am a busy dad.
 ---

 ## 🎯 Current Focus